-Amacher et al. (2003)9 and Beach et al. (2005)10 provide literature reviews and a basis of economic analysis of non-industrial private forest (NIPF) harvesting decisions.
-Newman and Wear (1993)11 show that Industrial and NIPF owners both demonstrate behavior consistent with profit maximization, yet the determinants of profit differ with the NIPF owners deriving significant non-market benefits associated with standing timber.
-Pattanayak et al. (2002)12 revisited the problem as they studied NIPF timber supply and found joint optimization of timber and non-timber values while Gan et al. (2001)13 showed that the impact of a reduced discount rate actually had the same impact as the addition of an amenity value.
+Amacher et al. (2003)5 and Beach et al. (2005)6 provide literature reviews and a basis of economic analysis of non-industrial private forest (NIPF) harvesting decisions.
+Newman and Wear (1993)7 show that industrial and NIPF owners both demonstrate behavior consistent with profit maximization, yet the determinants of profit differ with the NIPF owners deriving significant nonmarket benefits associated with standing timber.
+Pattanayak et al. (2002)8 revisited the problem as they studied NIPF timber supply and found joint optimization of timber and non-timber values while Gan et al. (2001)9 showed that the impact of a reduced discount rate actually had the same impact as the addition of an amenity value.

-The United States Department of Agriculture (USDA) Forest Inventory and Analysis (FIA) group provides inventory data on forests in their periodic assessment of forest resources (Smith et al. 200914).
+The United States Department of Agriculture (USDA) Forest Inventory and Analysis (FIA) group provides inventory data on forests in their periodic assessment of forest resources (Smith et al. 200910).
 This data allows for the analysis of total U.S. forest acres by age class for three broad ownership classes: Private, State, and National Forest.
 While the publicly available FIA data does not include any further breakdown of the private ownership group, we were provided with the twenty-year age class data from USDA FIA research foresters, including private corporate and private non-corporate classes.
 Bringing this economic theoretical framework together with this data aided in the derivation of discount rate value estimates for other forestland ownership classes (Table 1).
+Rates of return on southern US forestlands largely drive expected rates of return on forestlands world-wide.
+While Canada has a less liquid market, international investors would perceive a risk premium associated with the fluctuating currency.